thomasgohard/Jekyll-plus-Prose/index.md

 ## Converting Web pages to Markdown

-* For each Web page you want to convert:
 * Convert the Web page to Markdown (Command: `pandoc -f html -t markdown -o [~Filename for the converted document~].md [~URL of the Web page you want to convert~]`).
 * Add `published: true` and `layout: [~Layout you want to use~]` to the front matter of the converted document.
 * In the converted document, remove all parts of the Web page that are part of the layout.
 * Test building the converted document (Command: `jekyll build`).
 * If the build returns any errors, correct them and re-run the build until there are no errors.
 * Serve the built converted document (Command: `jekyll serve --watch`).
 * Review the converted document in a Web browser (URL:
 `localhost:4000/[~Path to the converted document~]`).